jennazhou/methyl-data-handling/README.md

 # Handling High-Dimensional Methylation Data for Parkinson's Disease Prediction

-This project is to comparatively analyse different approaches to handle high-dimensional methylation data for Parkinson's disease prediction.
+This project is to comparatively analyse different approaches to handle high-dimensional methylation data for binary Parkinson's disease (PD) prediction.
+Each pipeline includes dimensionality reduction and classification for PD prediction, either from two seperate algorithms or as an integrated model (Multi-Layer Perceptron).
+Finally, all pipelines are evaluated to identify the best approach to solve the problem.

 The repository contains the following subdirectories and files for different parts of the project:
 - preprocessing: data transformation to obtain an appriopriate format for training and testing